Last updated on August 29th, 2022 at 05:04 pm

 “The entire subject of “safe ctr” is pointless.
 It’s about more than a single data point,” a Google Forum expert submitted.

-It simply means there is nothing like safe CTR in as much the clicks aren’t accidental or other invalid clicks?
+Does it simply mean there is nothing like safe CTR in as much the clicks aren’t accidental or other invalid clicks?

 “The only “safe ctr” is 0%…beyond that it isn’t a percentage, it’s beyond that, if you have 20% CTR it’s great if behavior shows that clickers are buying, if you have 2% it will suck if those clickers are time wasters…like I said, it’s more than one data point.”